 Critic’s Desk Award

 Each year, a feature and a brief review are chosen by an acclaimed critic from the reviews Arc has published during the previous year.
 The Feature prize of $250 and the Brief prize of $100 honour the excellence of our reviewers and recognize the important role of reviews in engagement with poetry.
-This year’s winner for a feature review is Amanda Jernigan for her essay “Listening to Margaret Avison” published in Arc 64,* and the brief review prize winner is Asa Boxer for his review of Brent Maclaine’s Athena Becomes a Swallow (Goose Lane Editions, 2009), also in Arc 64.
+This year’s winner for a feature review is Luke Hathaway for his essay “Listening to Margaret Avison” published in Arc 64,* and the brief review prize winner is Asa Boxer for his review of Brent Maclaine’s Athena Becomes a Swallow (Goose Lane Editions, 2009), also in Arc 64.

 Diana Brebner Prize